Jean Lafitte, Louisiana: Demographics

 According to the 2020 United States census, there were 1,809 people, 604 households, and 446 families residing in the town.
 At the 2019 American Community Survey, the racial and ethnic makeup of Jean Lafitte was 95.4% non-Hispanic white, 0.1% Black or African American, 0.7% American Indian or Alaska Native, 0.5% some other race, and 3.4% two or more races.
 By 2020, its composition was 82.42% non-Hispanic white, 1.11% Black or African American, 2.32% Native American, 1.22% Asian, 7.85% other races and ethnicities, and 5.09% Hispanic and Latino American, representing the demographic increase of Asians and Latinos nationwide.
 The median age of the town in 2019 was 39.7 and the median household income was $55,671 with a poverty rate of 17.1%.
 Of the 656 housing units in the township, males had a median income of $54,400 versus $39,830 for females.

+Government

+The United States Postal Service operates a post office in Jean Lafitte.

 Education

 Lafitte residents are zoned to Jefferson Parish Public Schools.

-Residents from K-6 are zoned to Leo E. Kerner Elementary School (formerly Lafitte Elementary School).
-7-12 are zoned to Fisher Middle-High School.
+Residents from K-5 are zoned to Leo E. Kerner Elementary School (formerly Lafitte Elementary School).
+6-12 are zoned to Fisher Middle-High School.

 The Leo.
 E. Kerner Jr. City Park Multi-Purpose Complex is located in Jean Lafitte.
 Jefferson Parish Library operates the Lafitte Library inside the complex.
 The over 4500 sqft facility, which is almost three times larger than the previous library facility, opened on March 4, 2010.
 The previous library facility sustained damage during Hurricane Katrina and Hurricane Rita, and the library contents were destroyed.
 The American Library Association donated $200,000 to the State of Louisiana, and the Louisiana Library Association's Disaster Relief Program awarded $20,000 of that to Jefferson Parish Library; the funds were used to rebuild the Lafitte Library.
 The previous library building became the Sheriff Harry Lee Police Station.